Page 4 – Guided climbing

 The golden age of guided climbing

 After the first ascent of Aoraki/Mt Cook in 1894, the government bought the Hermitage accommodation house, and engaged Tom Fyfe and Jack Clarke as mountain guides.
 For the next 40 years, professional guides dominated New Zealand mountaineering.
-Clarke was chief guide until 1906, when Peter Graham took over.
-Graham and his brother Alec had been nurtured by the West Coast climber, Ebenezer Teichelmann.
+Clarke was chief guide from 1897 to 1906, when Peter Graham took over.
+Graham and his brother Alec had been nurtured by the West Coast climbers Ebenezer Teichelmann and Henry Newton.
 In 1922 Peter Graham returned to Franz Josef Glacier, where Alec had remained.
 For more than two decades, the Graham brothers were the most important figures in New Zealand mountaineering.

 Other notable members of this first generation of New Zealand guides were Darby Thomson and Frank Milne, who succeeded Peter Graham as chief guide.
 On the West Coast, members of the Te Koeti and Bannister families became New Zealand’s first Māori guides.
 In 1912, George Bannister was the first Māori to climb Aoraki/Mt Cook.